cocoonspace/fsm/README.md

 )
 ```

-You can have custom checks or actions :
+You can have custom checks or actions:

 ```go
 f.Transition(